atechnology-company/soliloquy/docs/servo_integration.md

 # Servo Integration Documentation

-This document describes the integration of the Servo browser engine with V8 JavaScript runtime in Soliloquy OS.
+This document describes the integration of the Servo browser engine with V8 JavaScript runtime in Soliloquy.

 ## Overview